 - A6.
 Much of the information obtained by the auditor's inquiries is obtained from management and those responsible for financial reporting.
 Information may also be obtained by the auditor through inquiries with the internal audit function, if the entity has such a function, and others within the entity. - A7.
 The auditor may also obtain information, or a different perspective in identifying risks of material misstatement, through inquiries of others within the entity and other employees with different levels of authority.
 For example: - Inquiries directed towards those charged with governance may help the auditor understand the environment in which the financial statements are prepared.
-SSA 2605 identifies the importance of effective two-way communication in assisting the auditor to obtain information from those charged with governance in this regard. - Inquiries of employees involved in initiating, processing or recording complex or unusual transactions may help the auditor to evaluate the appropriateness of the selection and application of certain accounting policies. - Inquiries directed toward in-house legal counsel may provide information about such matters as litigation, compliance with laws and regulations, knowledge of fraud or suspected fraud affecting the entity, warranties, post-sales obligations, arrangements (such as joint ventures) with business partners and the meaning of contract terms. - Inquiries directed towards marketing or sales personnel may provide information about changes in the entity's marketing strategies, sales trends, or contractual arrangements with its customers. - Inquiries directed to the risk management function (or those performing such roles) may provide information about operational and regulatory risks that may affect financial reporting. - Inquiries directed to information systems personnel may provide information about system changes, system or control failures, or other information system-related risks. - Inquiries directed to the risk management function (or those performing such roles) may provide information about operational and regulatory risks that may affect financial reporting. - Inquiries directed to information systems personnel may provide information about system changes, system or control failures, or other information system-related risks.
+SSA 260 (Revised) identifies the importance of effective two-way communication in assisting the auditor to obtain information from those charged with governance in this regard. - Inquiries of employees involved in initiating, processing or recording complex or unusual transactions may help the auditor to evaluate the appropriateness of the selection and application of certain accounting policies. - Inquiries directed toward in-house legal counsel may provide information about such matters as litigation, compliance with laws and regulations, knowledge of fraud or suspected fraud affecting the entity, warranties, post-sales obligations, arrangements (such as joint ventures) with business partners and the meaning of contract terms. - Inquiries directed towards marketing or sales personnel may provide information about changes in the entity's marketing strategies, sales trends, or contractual arrangements with its customers. - Inquiries directed to the risk management function (or those performing such roles) may provide information about operational and regulatory risks that may affect financial reporting. - Inquiries directed to information systems personnel may provide information about system changes, system or control failures, or other information systemrelated risks.

-SSA 260, "Communication with Those Charged with Governance", paragraph 4(b)
+&lt;sup>5 SSA 260 (Revised), Communication with Those Charged with Governance, paragraph 4(b)

-A8.
-As obtaining an understanding of the entity and its environment is a continual, dynamic process, the auditor's inquiries may occur throughout the audit engagement.
+- Inquiries directed to the risk management function (or those performing such roles) may provide information about operational and regulatory risks that may affect financial reporting. - Inquiries directed to information systems personnel may provide information about system changes, system or control failures, or other information systemrelated risks. - As obtaining an understanding of the entity and its environment is a continual, dynamic process, the auditor's inquiries may occur throughout the audit engagement.